marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 Some things to consider about testing Solidity Smart Contracts in Truffle:

-- The test are stored in the `test/`¬†folder
+- The test are stored in the `test/` folder
 - They are written in JavaScript
 - They use [Mocha](https://mochajs.org) as the testing library
 - Truffle provides an `artifacts.require()` function that you can use in your JavaScript testing file to import your Solidity contract as a JavaScript Object